kura-labs-org/DEPLOY_08_CICD/README.md

 The infrastructure consists of 3 total EC2s running an Ubuntu AMI from aws.
 One EC2 is the Jenkins Master/Controller, the other is the Jenkins Agent which builds and tests the application, and lastly the third EC2 is the production agent which would host the actual application.

-The infraction was automatically provisioned through Ansible thanks to their AWS EC2 module.
+The infrastructure was automatically provisioned through Ansible thanks to their AWS EC2 module.
 In hindsight working with Terraform instead to provision infrastructure would be a lot quicker and more clean.

 ### Configuring Infrastructure